 The cmdlet returns a list of services sorted by name.
 The list contains the following Windows service properties:

-- Status — shows if the server is Running or Stopped.
+- Status — shows if the service is Running or Stopped.

 - Name — displays the short name of the service (used most often).